Vinnie Pasquantino Player Props: Royals vs. Cardinals

 Vinnie Pasquantino At The Plate

-- Pasquantino has picked up an RBI in 32.1% of his games this year, with two or more RBI in 11.3% of his games.
-He has also driven in three or more runs in one contest.
+- Pasquantino has an RBI in 18 of 54 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.